 What you wear is crucial.
-The most common advice is to layer up, but on a motorcycle, too many layers makes it difficult to ride.
+The most common advice is to layer up, but on a motorcycle, too many layers make it difficult to ride.
 The simple act of buckling your helmet is impossible if your arms are so layered up they don’t bend.
 So, here’s a good list of layering options.

 Cold Weather Base Layer

-Features to look for in a base layer are thickness, comfort, moisture wicking, odor control, and durability.
+Features to look for in a base layer are thickness, comfort, moisture-wicking, odor control, and durability.
 Synthetic fibers, such as dry yarn, offer all of these features while keeping the garment thin enough to not interfere with mobility.

 - Alpinestars Ride Tech Winter: Keeps heat locked into areas where it’s needed most.

 - Dainese D-Core Thermo: Comes in a women‘s size and design specifically for a woman’s curves.
 Yay!
 Finally!

 - FXR Vapour: Merino Wool.
 Breathable, soft, natural fiber.

 What the heck is a balaclava?
 It’s a garment that covers the entire head, neck, and most of the face, leaving openings for eyes and breath boxes for easy breathing.
 They are more commonly known as ski mask or face mask.
 It’s designed to be worn under your helmet and offers protection from the cold air that can swirl up under your chin while you ride.

 Here are a few things to look for when selecting the right balaclava.